Secondary PGCE School Direct

 How to apply

-- Apply directly to the relevant lead school via UCAS-TT, searching for the lead school by name
+- Apply directly to the lead school via Apply for teacher training

 - Complete a personal statement